Basic laboratory animal science

 D: Euthanize animals

-The course is held twice a year, typically in January and September, and ends with a written exam.
 The course is an intensive one-week course, and contains both theoretical and practical teaching.
 The theory covers, among other things:

 • Use of laboratory animals in biomedical research